Disposal guide

 What about EpiPens?

-Used EpiPens are sharps — the needle stays exposed after use.
-Take to a sharps drop-off, NOT a pharmacy drug take-back.
-Unused expired EpiPens are also sharps because the needle is still pressurized inside; never trash, never recycle.
+Used EpiPens are sharps.
+The needle stays exposed after use.
+Take them to a sharps drop-off, not a pharmacy drug take-back.
+Unused expired EpiPens are also sharps because the needle is still pressurized inside.
+Never trash, never recycle.

 Will my trash hauler take a sealed sharps container?

 Some private haulers offer sharps pickup as a paid service ($5-15 per container).
 Municipal trash collection almost never accepts sharps, even sealed in approved containers.
-Check with your specific hauler if you're considering this route — and don't assume.
+Check with your specific hauler if you are considering this route.
+Do not assume.

 Find your local sharps drop-off